persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-01-22-java-spring-boot-Jsf-primefaces-mvc.md

 Java Spring Boot JSF PrimeFaces MVC

-<p>Note: Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time will be up to 2 minutes.
+<p>Note: Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time will be up to 1 minute.
 A 403 Status code may happen too!</p>

 <a href="https://pso-primefaces.azurewebsites.net" target="_blank" title="Java PrimeFaces">Try the demo...</a>